nixn/pdns-etcd3/doc/ETCD-structure.md

 in the key already.
 They may include a record-specific TTL value, see below rule for details.

-* The record TTL is a regular field in case of a JSON object entry (key `"ttl"`), but there is (currently) no way to define a record-specific TTL for a plain string entry.
+* The record TTL is a regular field in case of a JSON object entry (key `"ttl"`), but there is no way to directly define a record-specific TTL for a plain string entry.
-One may use a default value as a (nearly equivalent) workaround for this limitation.
+One may use a default value as a workaround for this limitation¹.

 * For each record field a default value is searched for and used, if an entry value does not specify the field value itself.
 If no value is found for the field,